thebitmonk/send_post_api/docs/AccountrecipientApi.md

-Find all message sent to a recipient from a specific node
+Find all message sent to a recipient from a specific node <br>

 ### Example
 ```javascript